abbasmoosajee07/AlgoVault/synacor/README_synacor.md

 - Reading the journal provides a series of entries that tell you the next step is a math based grid.
 - First, you need to map out the complete grid, before solving it to get the desired instructions.
+- Mini BFS solution to find the perfect path through the maze that validates the target value.

+## Benchmarking
+- Total Paths Explored and Max queue ize at any given point.
+- Time for BFS and Peak Memory Use.
+- Individual breakdown of how long it took to obtain each code in the BFS.

 ---
 ## Dependencies